 Before you do that: are you trying to access some infected folder or a suspicious app?
 If that is one reason you need access to the Library, I suggest eliminating it with CleanMyMac first.
 I have used it to clean my drive in the past, and it got rid of a nasty trojan virus in my system folders.
 Give it a try here — a link to download a free edition.

 Pro Tip: This app also detects private Large & Old folders on your Mac, those rarely visited by you.

 Now, if you want to make space and improve the performance of apps manually, here are the three ways you can access the Library

 Before you try this, are you familiar with the Terminal?
 It's not that scary as it looks.

-If you are, then we recommend going this route as it will provide permanent uncovered access to the Library.
+If you are, we recommend going this route to provide permanent uncovered access to the Library.
 It will save you a whole load of time if you want and need 24/7 access.
 But only do this if you are perfectly comfortable and familiar using the Terminal.
-Making mistakes within Terminal can break things and cause problems that you would rather not have, which is the same for anyone who needs access to Library.
+Making mistakes within Terminal can break things and cause problems that you would rather not have, which is the same for anyone who needs Library access.